railwayapp/docs/src/docs/reference/public-networking.md

 title: Public Networking
 ---

 Public Networking refers to communicating over the public internet to services in Railway.
-Networking is one layer of development operations that we aim to make as simple as possible.

 ## How it Works

-Railway can detect a deployed service is listening for traffic.
+Railway can detect if a deployed service is listening for traffic.
 When detected, Railway will provide a public domain for your service with the click of a button.
 The only thing you need to do, is properly handle the port assignment.
 More on this in the [Public Networking guide](/guides/public-networking).

+If you have your own Domain already, Railway also supports adding custom domains to your services.
+For instructions on adding a custom domain, see the [Public Networking guide](/guides/public-networking#custom-domains).

 ## Technical Specifications